somekindofdesign/ultimate-decision-maker/README.md

 ## Testing
 <hr>
-<p>Throughout the development of this site, testing was carried out on different devices using the developer tools on multiple browsers including Chrome, Firefox and Microsoft Edge on Windows 10.
-For all testing, each page was reviewed across the following criteria;
+<p>Throughout the development of this site, testing was carried out on multiple browsers including Chrome, Firefox and Microsoft Edge on Windows 10.
+The developer tools of these browsers were used to mimic different device sizes.
+For all testing, each page was asessed across the following criteria;
 <ul>
     <li>Layout and positioning (ie is everything where it's expected to be on all devices)</li>
     <li>Functions (ie buttons, links, inputs, etc)</li>